improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 ```

 Notes:
-- Full raw record capture is enabled automatically when RawRecordObserver is non-null.
+- Full raw record capture is enabled automatically when `RawRecordObserver` is non-null.
-- Even when no observer is set, a small always-on 0..128 char raw prefix buffer is kept for error excerpts and guard-rail checks (CsvQuoteError, CsvLimitExceeded) without incurring full per-record memory costs.
+- Without an observer, only a lightweight 0..128 char raw prefix is retained for error diagnostics.

-### 0.5 Full CSV with Options (Strict ingestion)
+### 0.8 Full CSV with Options (Strict ingestion)

 ```csharp
 var options = new CsvReadOptions {